huijar/nodewol/README.md

 ## Installation

-Required packages are node and npm.
+Required packages are nodejs and npm.
 It is recommended to install nbtscan as well for NetBIOS name resolution and subnet scanning.
 Nodewol supports reverse DNS as well.

-On a Debian Wheezy box (such as the Raspbian edition), the recommended installation procedure is:
+On Debian Raspbian "wheezy", the recommended installation procedure is:

 <pre>
 sudo apt-get install nodejs npm nbtscan npm install nodewol
 </pre>

+On other Debian installations you may have to edit your /etc/apt/sources.list.
+Instructions for that [here](http://ypcs.fi/howto/2012/10/09/nodejs-debian/).
+On other distributions you should find a way to install node, npm and nbtscan and the rest can be done with npm.

 ## Configuration